 Besides artist in studio 'Have a new life for the artist' covers commercial works which emerged from his own initiative or as a result of an assignment.
 Some commercial works/projects are directly derived from his independent works or remain content- related to them like Babelle , Not in my garden and Bstyle

 In July 2011 Maas wrote a manifest that was published in NRC-next and Brabants Dagblad, two Dutch newspapers, in response to the debate about culture financial cuts.
-While victims complained and feared the end of the arts, Maas hoped to encourage them by commenting upon the situation from his (non-subsidised) point of view, which in fact has proved the contrary.
+While victims complained and feared the end of the arts, Maas hoped to encourage them by commenting upon the situation from his (non-subsidised) point of view, which in fact has proven the contrary.